GreatApo/Amazfit-Timeline-Widget/README.md

 - Shows your phone calendar events
 - Shows only future events and from the last 10 minutes
 - Long press time at top to manually refresh the events list (provided that new data have been send from phone)
+- 12/24h time format based on watch preferences

 In order to work, [Amazmod](https://github.com/AmazMod/AmazMod) (both phone and service/watch) must be installed, and calendar data forwarding should be enabled.

 ### Bugs / To Do
 - No interaction with the events items (data not used: account, description)
-- Time should constantly be updated
+- Time could constantly be updated, but it's not